rsksmart/devportal/docs/04-resources/06-guides/rsk-cli/command.md

 - Press the Enter key to select this option.

--  After selecting "Switch wallets," you will see an output similar to the following on your terminal:
+-  After selecting `Switch wallets`, you will see an output similar to the following on your terminal:

 ```
 ? 🔁 Select the wallet you want to switch to: (Use arrow keys)